-It’s no surprise that building trust is an important asset in life, from personal relationships to co-works to clients.
-When it comes to running a successful business building genuine relationships lead to trust which leads to long-term customers and clients.
+It’s no surprise that building trust is an important asset in life, from personal relationships to co-workers to clients.
+When it comes to running a successful business, building genuine relationships lead to trust which leads to long-term customers and clients.

 At Ellen Grace Marketing, we help small business keep their brands top of mind with their customers, with Digital Content Marketing (Social Media, Email Marketing, Blog Writing, etc.).

 But more importantly, we believe that a strong marketing strategy should incorporate many opportunities for your customers to get to know you thereby building relationships, growing trust and leading more people to do business with you.